spacetelescope/jdat_notebooks/docs/submitting_notebooks.rst

 :ref:`Science Notebooks <Jupyter Notebooks>` and :ref:`requirements files <Requirements File>` files should be submitted by making a pull request against the `main` branch of the STScI `jdat_notebooks`_  repository.
-For instructions on how to crate a GitHub pull request, please see the GitHub Guidelines.
+For instructions on how to create a GitHub pull request, please see the :ref:`GitHub Guidelines <GitHub PR>`.

  important::